ac3lab/ac3lab.github.io/_posts/singular_post/2025-12-16-post_risco_recompensa_faltas_en.md

 <b>Crosses:</b> Crosses present better reward and lower risk in the lateral lanes of the final third of the field.
 Crosses originating from more withdrawn areas tend to present lower offensive return and greater defensive risk.

-Therefore, based on this study, we can confirm that evidence points to direct shots as the best option in central regions near the box, while crosses are more effective in the lateral lanes of the offensive field.
+Therefore, based on this study, we can confirm that evidence points to direct shots as the best option in central regions near the box, while crosses are more effective in the lateral lanes of the offensive half.